Ideas in IELTS Essays & in IELTS Speaking

 2024 IELTS Speaking Part 1 Topics

 Predicted Topics for IELTS Speaking Part 1.
 These topics are compiled from recent topics, recurring topics that appear each year and new common trends.
 Part 1 topics are based on everyday life, such as family, happiness, mobile phones etc. Some topics below have specific questions, others have suggested content for the topic.
+Remember, all candidates take the same speaking test.
+There is no different speaking test for GT candidates.

-IELTS Speaking Predicted Part 1 Topics 2024
+IELTS Speaking Tips for 2024

-Tip 2: It is NOT enough to only prepare from the list given below.
+It is NOT enough to only prepare from the list given below.
 You MUST also prepare from the common topics which appear each year – click here:LIST OF IELTS SPEAKING PART 1 COMMON TOPICS

-Tip 3: Don’t memories your answers.
+Don’t memories your answers.
 Just prepare ideas and vocabulary, then practice answering questions in a natural way.
 Be open, friendly, honest and, most of all, be chatty.
 Speak until the examiner interrupts you with the next question.

 1. Advertisement